-The mechanisms of ω -3PUFA-induced neuronal differentiation in NSCs are shown in Figure 6.
-DHA decreased Hes1 expression levels and EPA increased Hes6 expression levels, which led to decreased Hes1 activity.
-Decreased Hes1 activity increased NeuroD, Map2, p21^{cip1}, and p27^{kip1} expression levels.
+The mechanisms of $\omega$ -3PUFA-induced neuronal differentiation in NSCs are shown in Figure 6.
+DHA decreased Hes1 expression levels and EPA increased Hes6 expression levels, which led to a decreased Hes1 activity.
+Decreased Hes1 activity increased NeuroD, Map2, p21cip1, and p27kip1 expression levels.
 These mechanisms promoted neuronal differentiation in NSCs.

-Conflict of interest statement
+Conflict of Interests

-The authors declare that there are no conflicts of interests.
+The authors declare that there is no conflict of interests.